Ankit-Sharma-ggn/CKA/scheduling/README.md

 # Scheduling

-## Manual scheduling
-- Scheduling the pods manually in definition file.
-Without a schedule we can schedule the pod in definition file.
+## 📅 Scheduling in Kubernetes
+- Manual scheduling allows you to explicitly specify the node on which a pod should run by setting the nodeName field in the pod definition file.
+This approach bypasses Kubernetes' default scheduler.

+📌 **Example:**

 ```yaml
 apiVersion: v1